priiduneemre/tdgenie/README.md

 * Very lightweight - no additional dependencies required
 * Reasonable range of options & modability
 * Utilizes the _Fluent interface_ approach - code is easy to read and write
+* Easily extendable to suit your own needs

 Perfect for testing Java webapps &amp; various databases.
 The generated data is returned as Java collections stored in RAM: